ARRS Lee F. Rogers International Fellowship in Radiology Journalism

 Application Process

-A call for applications and deadline for the 2025 ARRS Rogers International Fellowship will be announced in 2024.
+The application deadline for the 2025 ARRS Rogers International Fellowship is Tuesday, September 3, 2024.
+Please apply here.